 Getting Started with GIS Mapping Tools

-GIS maps allow a company or organization to find and display meaningful spatial patterns in data.
-It’s a big toolbox, and the tools are often used simultaneously.
-So where to start?
+GIS maps enable a company or organization to identify and display meaningful spatial patterns in data.
+There is a vast array of tools available, often utilized in tandem.
+So, where do I start?

-Think about what problem you are looking to solve.
+Think about the problem you are looking to solve.
 That will help you determine where to focus your efforts.
-GIS mapping tools are often divided into four categories: desktop, web, server and specialized.
+Four categories often divide GIS mapping tools: desktop, web, server, and specialized.

 Some tools—such as Esri ArcGIS Pro, Esri Story Maps, and QGIS—are the most commonly used.